Generated Olympic Peninsula river valley scene representing the Elwha River, not an exact location photo

 Move to Bogachiel for easier Forks-area public access, or Hoh/Quinault only when those larger rivers are falling and legally open.

-Check Washington sport fishing rules, current emergency rule changes, and Olympic National Park fishing regulations before fishing the Elwha.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Washington sport fishing rules, current emergency rule changes, and Olympic National Park fishing rules before fishing the Elwha.
 Drainage-specific closures, protected species handling, and access-driven reach limits all matter here.

 Madison Falls park-boundary area